This course includes the following core modules that all students complete along with some subject specific modules:

 Those students who are proposing to advance to Teacher Training (upon completion of Level 6) will be advised of the requirement to gain Level 4/C in English, Mathematics and Science, though this is not an entry requirement to the programme.

-In line with the widening participation and lifelong learning strategy, we also welcome applications from people of any age who might not meet the standard entry criteria, but we would expect to see evidence of continuing academic and/or professional development and a capacity to pursue the course successfully.
-We are committed to creating educational opportunities for people from a variety of backgrounds and situations.
-If you have been out of formal education for some time, and/or you do not have the qualifications stated, we might still be able to consider your application and offer you a range of support.
+In line with the widening participation (WP) and lifelong learning strategy, we also welcome applications from people of any age who might not meet the standard entry criteria, but we would expect to see evidence of continuing academic and/or professional development and a capacity to pursue the course successfully.
+It is important to state that any WP applicants will receive advice and guidance regarding employment opportunities as this programme will not provide them with a licence to practise in an early years setting.
 We are here to help.
 Please get in touch to find out more.

 Completing a Foundation Degree in Education and Early Childhood Studies opens up a wealth of career opportunities in the education and childcare sectors.
 The qualification will equip students with a solid understanding of child development, educational theories, and practical skills essential for working with children 0-18 years.
 The high-quality learning experiences within the FdA support the development of students’ transferable skills and graduate attributes needed for successful career progression.

-Suggested progression programmes following completion of a relevant Top Up programmes include:
+Suggested progression programmes following completion of a relevant Top Up programme include:

 - Qualified Teacher Status (QTS)